Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Additional Analysis

 \section{Additional Analysis}

+\textbf{Grad-CAM Visualizations of the Learned Model:} In Section 5.2 of the main paper, we claimed that the learned backbone features obtained through our training method generalize better.
+To support this claim, we use GradCAM~\cite{selvaraju2017grad} visualizations to showcase ResNet features from detectors trained on BDD100K~\cite{yu2020bdd100k}, as shown in Figure~\ref{fig:grad_cam}.
+We observe that \textit{(a)} Heatmaps for models trained with 2PCNet show that with our warping, there is a strong focus on salient objects with minimal distracting activation, while without our warping, the focus is dispersed across the image, indicating a lack of precision. \textit{(b)} The choice of saliency guidance matters: our instance-level saliency guidance ensures a strong focus on salient objects, whereas warping guided by Geometric Prior~\cite{ghosh2023learned} results in less emphasis on target objects (e.g., cars) and an unnecessary focus on the background.

+\textbf{Grad-CAM Visualizations for Multiple Objects:} Using the same backbone layers, Figure~\ref{fig:grad_cam_explainer} shows that Grad-CAM contributions from background pixels are smaller compared to those from foreground object pixels when our method is used during training.
+This demonstrates improved focus on foreground objects over the background when trained with our instance-level saliency guidance.

-\textbf{Pixel Accuracy Visualizations} Figure~\ref{fig:err_vis} show per-pixel accuracy visualization.
-For both Cityscapes~\cite{cordts2016cityscapes} and ACDC~\cite{sakaridis2021acdc}, a noticeable predominance of red over blue is observed, showing a clear advantage of our method upon DAFormer~\cite{hoyer2022daformer} for semantic segmentation.\
+\textbf{Per-Pixel Accuracy Difference Visualizations:} Figure~\ref{fig:err_vis} shows per-pixel accuracy difference visualizations.
+For both Cityscapes~\cite{cordts2016cityscapes} and ACDC~\cite{sakaridis2021acdc}, a noticeable predominance of red over blue is observed, indicating a clear advantage of our method over DAFormer~\cite{hoyer2022daformer} for semantic segmentation.

+\textbf{BDD100K Clear $\rightarrow$ DENSE Foggy Object Detection:} Qualitative comparisons are shown in Figure~\ref{fig:bdd_dense_foggy}.
+Our method demonstrates superior object detection under real foggy conditions by accurately identifying objects like streetlights and vehicles.
+In contrast, 2PCNet~\cite{kennerley20232pcnet} misidentifies windows as pedestrians, a mistake our approach avoids.

-\textbf{BDD100K Clear $\rightarrow$ Rainy Object Detection.} Qualitative comparisons are shown in Figure~\ref{fig:det_clear_rainy}.
-Our method demonstrates superior object detection under rainy conditions by accurately identifying vehicles and minimizing false positives, such as the misidentified pedestrians and cars evident in the 2PCNet~\cite{kennerley20232pcnet} predictions.
+\textbf{BDD100K (Clear $\rightarrow$ Rainy) Object Detection:} Qualitative comparisons are shown in Figure~\ref{fig:det_clear_rainy}.
+Our method demonstrates superior object detection under rainy conditions by accurately identifying vehicles and minimizing false positives, such as misidentified pedestrians and cars in the 2PCNet ~\cite{kennerley20232pcnet} predictions.

-\textbf{Cityscapes $\rightarrow$ DarkZurich Semantic Segmentation.} Qualitative comparisons are shown in Figure~\ref{fig:seg_dz}.
-The proposed method exhibits a segmentation output that is more closely aligned with groundtruth, particularly while predicting road boundaries and consistently identification of urban elements such as sidewalk, terrain, and traffic signs.
+\textbf{Cityscapes $\rightarrow$ DarkZurich Semantic Segmentation:} Qualitative comparisons are shown in Figure~\ref{fig:seg_dz}.
+The proposed method produces segmentation outputs that more closely align with the ground truth, particularly in predicting road boundaries and consistently identifying urban elements such as sidewalks, terrain, and traffic signs.
 This indicates that our method has superior domain adaptation capabilities in challenging low-light conditions.